cirosantilli/linux-cheat/net/README.md

 #traceroute

-Linux utility that shows each step an IP package takes to reach a destination.
+CLI utility that shows each step an IP package takes to reach a destination.

 Operation is simple: the program sends the request with TTL = 1, TTL = 2, TTL = 3, and so on, and gets the address at which it stopped via ICMP time exceeded router responses.